llvm/llvm-project/llvm/docs/RISCV/RISCVVectorExtension.rst

 .. note::

-   Register allocation is split between vectors and scalars so that :ref:`RISCVInsertVSETVLI` can run after vector register allocation, but before scalar register allocation.
+   Register allocation is split so that :ref:`RISCVInsertVSETVLI` can run after vector register allocation, but before scalar register allocation.
 It needs to be run before scalar register allocation as it may need to create a new virtual register to set the AVL to VLMAX.

    Performing ``RISCVInsertVSETVLI`` after vector register allocation imposes fewer constraints on the machine scheduler since it cannot schedule instructions past ``vsetvli``\s, and it allows us to emit further vector pseudos during spilling or constant rematerialization.